 The first-place winner will receive a cash prize of $500.
 The winning essay will be published in Notre Dame Magazine in 2017.

 Second-place winner(s) will receive $250.
 The winning essay(s) will be published in Notre Dame Magazine in 2017.

 Should the judges decide to award one or more honorable mentions, the winner(s) will receive $50 and publication in magazine.nd.edu.

 Winners’ names will appear in the winter 2016-17 print and online issues of Notre Dame Magazine, and winners will be notified via email.

 Notre Dame Magazine has been lauded for the essays that appear in its CrossCurrents section.

 For an idea of the types of essays most appropriate for this contest, we suggest reading previous CrossCurrents essays, which can be found at magazine.nd.edu/archives.
-Also, visit magazine.nd.edu/news/54803 to read last year’s winners.
+Also visit magazine.nd.edu/news/63123 to find last year’s winning essays.

 These essays are not term papers.
 They should be evocative, first-person works that would appeal to a college-educated audience.